SelvibalaK/MusicGenreRC---Random-Classifier-based-Audio-Analysis-and-Music-Genre-Prediction-System/README.md

 ## Installation
 ### Prerequisites
-Ensure you have the following libraries installed: bash pip install pandas numpy scikit-learn librosa
+Ensure you have the following libraries installed: pip install pandas numpy scikit-learn librosa

 ### Instructions
 1. Download the GTZAN dataset from the provided link.